Fast recovery of parametric eigenvalues depending on several parameters and location of high order exceptional points: Examples

 For some admittance value, the resonant cavity problem may tend to solution of lined semi-infinite duct that support surface modes.
 For 1D system, the problem is well established \cite{Pagneux:2013} and occurs when $\nu_1^2=-\lambda_n$.
 This leads to strong variation of the eigenvalues when $\mathrm{Re}\, \nu_1 < 0$ that favors crossings, thus EPs seem to be related to the transition between cavity and surface modes.

 In order to assess the ability of the PCP for computing and retrieving the selected eigenvalues, other reference solutions (via direct computation) are computed and the associated discriminant is conveniently shown with respect to $\nu_1$ in the vicinity of $\nu_{0,1}$ whereas other parameters are kept fixed, see Fig.~\ref{fig:bf_1p} a), b) and c).
 Eigenvalues have also been recovered thanks to the PCP and error isolines are also displayed.
 This is somehow in agreement with reconstruction errors of Fig.~\ref{fig:bf_3p}.
 It emerges that eigenvalues can be recovered form the PCP with at least two digits of accuracy as long as $|\nu_1 - \nu_{0,1}|\lesssim 2 $ and this is in line with the theoretically predicted radii of convergence $\rho_i$ ($i=1,\,2,\,3$), defined from Eq.~\eqref{eq:roottest} which is found to be around 7.
-Based on the author's experience with this particular point, it is found that $\rho_i/2$ usually provides a reliable upper bound for the PCP.
+Based on the authors' experience with this particular point, it is found that $\rho_i/2$ usually provides a reliable upper bound for the PCP.
 The interest for the PCP from which eigenvalues are computed at negligible cost is clearly shown here even in the presence of a relatively large number of EPs.
 For comparison, the eigenvalue Taylor series have radii of convergence between 0.6 and 4.5.

-In Figs.~\ref{fig:bf_1p} are also indicated the location of \EP{2} calculated with our algorithm and identified with white square markers (it is unlikely to spot higher order EPs in this colormap since only one varying parameter, i.e. $\nu_1$ is considered).
+Figs.~\ref{fig:bf_1p} also indicates the location of \EP{2} calculated with our algorithm and identified with white square markers (it is unlikely to spot higher order EPs in this colormap since only one varying parameter, i.e. $\nu_1$ is considered).
 Here , \EP{2} solutions have been selected with a sensitivity indicator (Eq.~\eqref{eq:sensitivity}) ranging between 0.2 and $10^{-4}$.
-When the fixed parameter values are shifted from their original settings, the radii of convergence $\rho_1$ decreases slightly as well as the number of \EP{2} found in the region of interest as shown in Fig.~\ref{fig:bf_1p} b) and c).
+When the fixed parameter values are shifted from their original settings, the radius of convergence $\rho_1$ decreases slightly, as well as the number of \EP{2} found in the region of interest, as shown in Fig.~\ref{fig:bf_1p} b) and c).